ssire/scaffold/README.md

 You can start at [http://localhost:8080/exist/projects/scaffold]()

 You can connect with the *admin* user of the database at first, then create one or more users using the *Add a person* button in the *Community > Persons* area.
 You can manage user roles in the *Users* tab in the *Admin* area.

-By default users with the *System Administrator* role are able to create other users.
+Although you could create a case with the *admin* user this is not recommended since it is the only user without any person's record in the persons collection.
+Thus you should create at least one user with the *System Administrator* role and/or *Account Manager* role for that purpose.
+Give a user the *Software Developer* role to grant him/her access to the developer's menu.

 ### 6. Start creating cases and activities